chharvey/counterpoint/docs/spec/data-types.md

 and no type (except `unknown` itself) is a supertype of `unknown`.
 `unknown` is the the “identity element” of the [intersection](#intersection) operation and the “absorption element” of the [union](#union) operation.

+### Compound Types

+#### Tuple Type
+A **Tuple Type** represents [`Tuple` objects](./built-ins.md#tuple) and is an ordered list of types.
+The objects that any given Tuple Type represents are `Tuple` objects whose items’ types match up with the types in the list in order.

+#### Record Type
+A **Record Type** represents [`Record` objects](./built-ins.md#record) and is an unordered list of name–value pairs.
+The objects that any given Record Type represents are `Record` objects whose properties’ types match up with the types in the list by name.

+#### Mapping Type
+A **Mapping Type** represents [`Mapping` objects](./built-ins.md#mapping) and is a pair of two types, the first of which represents antecedents and the second of which represents consequents.
+The objects that any given Mapping Type represents are `Mapping` objects whose antcedents and consequents are respectively assignable to the types in the Mapping Type.